Decemberease/Go-Hiking/README.md

 ## App Features

-Go Cycling has many features packed into four tabs; Cycle, History, Statistics and Settings.
+Go Hiking has many features packed into four tabs; Cycle, History, Statistics and Settings.
 It also fully supports both light and dark mode, automatically setting the mode based on device settings.

 Note: All screenshots shown were taken on an iPhone 12 Pro Max simulator.